thebracket/cpumap-pping/README.md

 * `median`: the median of the tracked RTT times, in ms. Generally preferable because it ignores outliers.
 * `samples`: the number of samples collected since the last execution.
 * `localIp` : the local (TC mapped) IP address of the target.
+* `known` : does the `localIp` appear in the IP address trie (including v4/v6 and subnet lookups), and NOT map to a default?

 These are collected on a rolling 60-second ringbuffer, and represent the most recent results.